 Have we learned absolutely nothing?

 Here’s where things get even scarier.
-Real median income in the U.S. is not much more today than it was in 2007 (or 1999).
+Real median income in the U.S. is only slightly higher today than it was in 2007 (or 1999).

 Vanished home equity and defaults on high-risk mortgages is what led to a domino effect and a whole mess of shadiness-coming-to-light that led to financial institutions going under, mass layoffs, bailouts, and more.
 Some of that shadiness was eliminated due to Dodd-Frank, but Republicans recently rolled back much of the protections.